juchen/CoroutineDemo/README.md

     }
 ```

 This implementation is straightforward.
-But every fragment has to know which is the next fragment that it should bring out.
+But every fragment has to know
+which is the next fragment that it should bring out.
+This is not ideal
-This is not idea because the logic of transition of UI pages is scattered everywhere and
+because the logic of transition of UI pages is scattered everywhere and
 it is hard to change the logic.
-We refactor the code and introduce a central state runner to handle the logic in one place.
+We will refactor the code and introduce
+a central state runner to handle the logic in one place.

 Use a state machine
 ===================